project-n-oss/sidekick/README.md

 ### Env Variables

-In order to run sidekick, you first need to set some ENV variables
+In order to run Sidekick, you first need to set some ENV variables

 ```bash
 export GRANICA_CUSTOM_DOMAIN=<YOUR_CUSTOM_DOMAIN>